Vice President of Academic Affairs and Dean

 Professor of Theology and Post-Colonial Cultures

-Dr. Susan Abraham’s teaching and research explores postcolonial and feminist theological practices.
-She is the author of Identity, Ethics, and Nonviolence in Postcolonial Theory: A Rahnerian Theological Assessment (Palgrave Macmillan, 2007) and co-editor of Shoulder to Shoulder: Frontiers in Catholic Feminist Theology (Fortress, 2009).
-She brings wide experience and knowledge of higher education and institutional practices through her past affiliations with St. Bonaventure University, Harvard Divinity School (where she taught and served as Associate Director for the Center for the Study of World Religions), and Loyola Marymount University (where she currently serves as chair of the Department of Theological Studies).
-Her publications and presentations weave practical theological insights from her experience of working as a youth minister in Mumbai, India, with theoretical perspectives from postcolonial theory, cultural studies, and feminist theory.
+Dr. Abraham brings wide experience and knowledge of higher education and institutional practices through her past affiliations with St. Bonaventure University, Harvard Divinity School and Loyola Marymount University.
+Her publications, courses and presentations weave practical theological insights from her experience of working as a youth minister in Mumbai, India, with theoretical perspectives from postcolonial theory, cultural studies, political theory and feminist theory.